Probing for the Usage of Grammatical Number: Introduction

 \section{Introduction}

-Pre-trained language models have enabled researchers to build models that achieve impressive performance on a wide array of natural language processing (NLP) tasks \citep{devlin2018bert,liu,raffel2020exploring}.
-How these models encode and use the linguistic information necessary to perform these tasks, however, remains a mystery.
-Over recent years, a number of works have tried to demystify the inner workings of various pre-trained language models \citep{alain2016understanding,adi2017finegrained,elazar2021amnesic}, but no comprehensive understanding of how the models work has emerged.
-Such analysis methods are typically termed \emph{probing}, and are methodologically diverse.\looseness=-1
+Pre-trained language models achieve impressive performances on a wide array of tasks \citep{devlin2018bert}.\tiago{More citations.} What drives these high performances, however, remains a mystery.
+As these models learn very complex functions, they are non-trivial to interpret.
+Over recent years, a number of methods have been proposed to shed some light into these models' inner workings.
+These methods are generally termed \defn{probing}.

 In our assessment, most research in probing can be taxonomized into three distinct paradigms.
-In the first paradigm, \defn{diagnostic probing}, researchers typically train a supervised classifier to predict a linguistic property from the models' representations.
-High accuracy is then interpreted as an indication that the representations encode information about the property \citep{alain2016understanding, adi2017finegrained, hupkes, conneau-etal-2018-cram}.
-A second family of methods, \defn{behavioral probing}, consists in observing a model's behavior directly, typically studying the model's predictions on hand-picked evaluation datasets \citep{linzen-etal-2016-assessing,goldberg,warstadt-etal-2020-learning,ettinger-2020-bert}.
+In the first paradigm, \textbf{diagnostic probing}, researchers typically train a supervised classifier to predict a linguistic property from the models' representations.
+High accuracy is then interpreted as an indication that the representations encode information about the property \citep{alain2016understanding, adi2017finegrained, hupkes, conneau-etal-2018-cram, hewitt-manning-2019-structural}.
+A second family of methods, \defn{behavioral probing}, consists in observing a model's behavior directly, typically studying the model's predictions under hand-picked evaluation datasets \citep[\textit{inter alia}]{linzen-etal-2016-assessing,goldberg,warstadt-etal-2020-learning,ettinger-2020-bert}.
 Finally, \defn{causal probing} methods rely on interventions to evaluate how specific components impact a model's predictions \citep{giulianelli-etal-2018-hood, vig, elazar2021amnesic}.

-In this paper, we will investigate how linguistic properties are encoded in a model's representations, where we use the term encoding to mean the subspace on which a model relies to extract---or decode---the information.
-While probing has been extensively used to investigate whether a linguistic property is encoded in a set of representations, it still cannot definitively answer whether a model actually uses a certain encoding.
-Diagnostic probes, for instance, may pick up on a \defn{spurious encoding} of a linguistic property, i.e., an encoding that allows us to extract our target property from the representation, but which the model being probed may not actually use to make a prediction.
+We discuss each of these paradigms in further detail in \cref{sec:probing_methodologies}.\looseness=-1